 My gym has recently started holding information sessions for doTERRA Essential Oils and I’m always interested in new and magical products.
 I’m a sucker for a great sales pitch, a marketers dream, really.
 According to their website, Essential Oils are natural compounds found in seeds, bark, stems, roots, flowers, and other various plant parts and have therapeutic benefits for all kinds of ailments and bodily issues.
 And man, do I have bodily issues.
 They can be applied in various ways.
 Aromatically, they stimulate hormones and metabolic processes…aromatherapy.
 Topically, they absorb easily into the skin and immediately go to work on the applied area.
-Internally, they can be used as a dietary supplement, although not all essential oils should be ingested (Read the fine print, people).
+Internally, they can be used as a dietary supplement, although not all essential oils should be ingested (Read beginners guide to essential oils).

 Needless to say, I was instantly hooked.
 I’m constantly looking for a more natural way to medicate.
 My daughter has severe asthma and takes a daily steroid to control it.
 I’m pretty sure my son is ADHD, as it’s hereditary and he’s a “behavior concern” at school.
 I take about billion pills a day, for depression, Adult ADD, birth control, intestinal issues, inflammation, insomnia, etc. I’d love to be able to control all these bodily malfunctions with nature.
 You know, so I won’t be a mess during the zombie apocalypse.
 Although, something tells me my out-of-the-box thinking via ADD will come in handy with that one.